TriplyDB/Documentation/docs/triply-db/index.md

 ## Assets: binary data

-Not all data can be stores as RDF data.
+Not all data can be stored as RDF data.
 For example images and video files use a binary format.
 Such files can also be stored in TriplyDB and can be integrated into the Knowledge Graph.